 - compared the original planned achievement schedule for milestones in the initial business feasibility assessment with the actual achievement status as of the fiscal year end to determine whether any deviations exist; and - inquired of the personnel in the research and development departments responsible for the project, for which significant deviations between the original planned achievement schedule and the actual achievement exist, about changes in product environment, such as any delay in progress of development projects, results of the clinical trials for target indications, and launch or market penetration of competing products and generics/biosimilars after the initial business feasibility assessment to determine whether there is any significant impact on Chugai's judgement regarding the expectation for future commercialization of products.
-In addition, we inspected the materials related to the portfolio management committee in which it reviewed whether to continue or discontinue certain research and development activities and whether the business feasibility assessment materials needed revision or not.
+In addition, we inspected the materials related to the portfolio management committee in which it reviewed whether to continue or discontinue certain research and development activities and whether consolidated financial statements for the current year, and accordingly, a key audit matter.

+the business feasibility assessment materials needed revision or not.